MiniZinc/libminizinc/docs/en/fzn-spec.rst

 This document describes the interface between the MiniZinc system and FlatZinc solvers.
 Interfacing a solver with MiniZinc usually requires three components:

 #.
 The solver binary (or a script that runs the solver).
-It should support the command line options specified in :numref:`fzn-cmdline-options`, understand the FlatZinc input language as defined in :numref:`ch-fzn-spec`, and produce output as defined in :numref:`ch-fzn-output`.
+It should support the command line options specified in :numref:`fzn-cmdline-options`, understand either the FlatZinc input language as defined in :numref:`ch-fzn-spec`, or the FlatZinc-JSON input language as defined in :numref:`ch-fzn-json`.
+Solvers must produce output as defined in :numref:`ch-fzn-output`.

 #.
 The solver's MiniZinc library.
 This library defines the global constraints that the solver supports, and redefines FlatZinc built-in constraints that the solver does not support (see :numref:`ch-solver-specific-libraries`).